yambo-code/LetzElPhC/docs/install_usage/usage.md

 ph_save_interpolation_dir = ph_save_interpolation
 # Directory where interpolation results will be saved
+# After the interpolation run is done, you can give this
+# directory to electron-phonon code to compute on fine grid.

 interpolate_dvscf = true
 # Whether to interpolate the deformation potential (dvscf)